Introduction

 Rather than a great equalizer, the U.S. education system is one of the great perpetrators of intergenerational inequality.
 Only about half of America’s 50 million public school students attend integrated schools while the rest attend either predominantly White or predominantly nonwhite school districts.
 This matters because predominantly White school districts get collectively $23 billion more per year to put toward teacher salaries, educational programs and extracurricular activities.

 College degrees are often a minimum requirement for jobs.
 Of the 11.6 million jobs created after the Great Recession, 99% went to people with at least some college education.
 Student loan debt isn’t equally distributed, with people of color more likely to be at a disadvantage.
-A 2016 analysis found that more than 90% of African American and 72% of Latino students take out loans to attend college, compared to 66% of White students.
-Just four years after graduation, 48% of Black student borrowers owe more than they initially borrowed, compared to 17% of White borrowers.
+A 2024 report found that Black and African American students are most likely to receive student loans and then struggle financially due to student loan debt.
 Part of the disparity is due to racial barriers to access that impede people of color’s ability to build wealth and upward mobility, including starting with lower levels of family income, wealth, and parental education.

 Not all education is created equal